brooklabteam/www-ekipafanihy/join.md

 <h2>New Association Members</h2>

-If you are interested in joining the association please reach out to Dr. RANAIVOSON Christian or our team at <christian.ranaivoson@ekipafanihy.org> or <team@ekipafanihy.org>.
+If you are interested in joining the association please reach out to Dr. Ranaivoson or our team at <christian.ranaivoson@ekipafanihy.org> or <team@ekipafanihy.org>.

 <div style="clear:both;">&nbsp;</div>